Elandle/dqmc/README.md

 # Compiling

 newQUEST has moved to Fortran Package Manager (fpm https://fpm.fortran-lang.org/) for building from Make.
 This is still new to me, so I'll add instructions once I figure it out more.
 For now, if you have fpm installed, just type fpm build and the code will automagically compile. fpm makes a bunch of random files and folders, in which you can find a main file.
 This is the main thing to run.

+Note: it appears some LAPACK distributions don't have the routines dlarscl2 and dlascl2 (eg, my Mac has it but my Linux pc doesn't).
+If you get compilation errors due to this, go to customla_mod.f90 and the left_diaginvmult and left_diagmult subroutines.
+Comment out those problematic calls and uncomment out the alternatives (just below).